 Why Self-Publish

 Most people who want to self-publish their books have already decided and know why they choose this approach.
-On one hand, it can seem a daunting prospect.
+Initially, it can seem a daunting prospect.
 “Oh, my God.
 What have I got myself into?”
-On the other had, given today’s tech advances, you’re reasonably sure that you’d not be required to invest in a hammer and chisel and carve your story on a stone block.
+On the other hand, given today’s tech advances, you’re reasonably sure you’d not be required to invest in a hammer and chisel and carve your story on a stone block.
 But you’re still not sure.

 THE SCENARIO